My attempt at answering the questions and addressing the comments that I receive most frequently:

 Your life is so beautiful!

 Well, yes it is.
 But, I am a believer that life is beautiful.
 The easy beautiful, and the ugly beautiful.
 I think that is what you are picking up on when you visit me here.
 Because even on the bad days, even when I am suffering from sadness or anxiety, I hold onto the truth that life is a gift, and I love it.
-I lost my best friend to a terminal illness when I was twenty, and losing other loved ones over the years, including my stepmom in 2010, I have become so grateful for the time that I am given here.
+I lost my best friend to a terminal illness when I was twenty, and losing other loved ones over the years, including my stepmom in 2010, and another dear friend in the summer of 2014, I have become so grateful for the time that I am given here.
 I have learned to go with the flow of things most of the time (but trust me, not all the time.)
 I learned during the year after Beatrix (the baby who didn’t sleep, cried constantly, and could never be put down) was born and our adoption was finalized, that life can sometimes spin completely out of control.
 In the face of the fact that I am ultimately not in control even on the best of days, I learned to find the beautiful and the good, to see the gifts in each day.
-Otherwise, I would have indeed lost my mind and my joy.
+Otherwise, I would have indeed lost my mind and possibly my joy.
 If nothing else, I am grateful for the hard times, the times that taught me that beauty is always surrounding me, I just have to scratch the surface sometimes to find it peeking back at me.
 And on a technical note, photographs make life look beautiful.
 That must be why I take so many.
 Photography is an art.
 A camera is just a tool that when used well, can make even a pile of garbage look beautiful.
 You can trust that if there were a soundtrack to accompany my photos here, you would hear not only children laughing but fighting as well.
 You might hear me reading a story to my girls, or me yelling to my boys that they better get back in the kitchen and finish their chores.
-You would hear the sounds of a big, ordinary family just like any other (well, mine might be louder….)
+You would hear the sounds of a big, ordinary family just like any other (well, mine’s probably louder….)

 What kind of camera do you have?
 How did you learn to use it?